Virus Spread Resistance Indicator

 Impact of the different parameters of the virus indicator:

-Relative humidity:
+Relative humidity

-A relative humidity between 40% and 60% is ideal from the point of view of thermo-hygrometric comfort, although in terms of virus inactivation 50% is more suitable, a situation in which viruses are less active.
-At significantly low relative humidity (< 40%), the mucous membranes of the respiratory tract dry out, reducing their ability to protect against the entry of pathogens into the body.
+A relative humidity between 40% and 60% is ideal from the point of view of thermo-hygrometric comfort, although in terms of virus inactivation, 50% is the optimum level, since viruses are less active.

-At high relative humidity (>60%), the proportion of pathogenic germs in the air increases and there is a greater likelihood of mold growth.
+At significantly low relative humidity (below 40%), the mucous membranes of the respiratory tract dry out, reducing their ability to protect against the entry of pathogens into the body.
+At high relative humidity (greater than 60%), the proportion of pathogens in the air increases and there is a greater likelihood of mold growth.

 CO₂